PseudoPau/ThesisLog/Writing/Operational Manual.md

 But remember to keep the idea simple and straightforward.
 Get rid of the branches and only focus on the main line.
 Please keep the chaos in order.

 ### Resources ###
+- Hockney, D. (2001). _Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters_ (1st ed.).
+Viking Studio.
+- Harmon, K. (2003). _You Are Here: Personal Geographies and Other Maps of the Imagination_ (1st ed.).
+Princeton Architectural Press.
+- Tarkovsky, A. (Director).
+(1980, April 17). _Stalker_ [Drama, Sci-Fi].
+Mosfilm, Vtoroe Tvorcheskoe Obedinenie.
+-

 ### Dates
 |----|Date|